 Unhealthy Boundaries.
 Written By Manashantii Friday 9th August 2013

 Setting healthy boundaries is a skill that develops with time as you practice.
-You are prone to abuse if you are have the following :-
+You are prone to abuse if you do the following :-

 1. Inability to recognise abusive behaviour.